For information on the A Level English Language course, please click here.

 Qualification: A Level English Literature (AQA)

-Course entry requirements: General A level entry requirements including GCSE grade 5 in English Language and English Literature.
+Course entry requirements: General A level entry requirements including GCSE grade 6 in English Literature and GCSE Grade 5 in English Language.

 Course description